- translator recognised by the Japanese embassy in Bangkok on staff for Japanese

 If your week has narrowed down to "get this Passport accepted by a Japanese office and posted abroad", you are exactly the reader this page is written for.
-Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, our in-house translator recognised by the Japanese embassy in Bangkok delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Japanese file below.
+Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, translator recognised by the Japanese embassy in Bangkok on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Japanese mission in Bangkok, and the office that finally reads it abroad; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.

-Our Japanese desk has handled thousands of Passport cases for purposes ranging from notarized true copies, bank account opening abroad, power of attorney overseas.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Japanese reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.
+Our Japanese desk handles Passport cases week in, week out, for purposes ranging from notarized true copies, bank account opening abroad, power of attorney overseas.
+Case files are tracked end-to-end, reviewed by a second linguist, and reconciled with the Department of Consular Affairs guidance plus the destination office's own checklist.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Japanese reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.

 Why a specialist Japanese translator matters for Passport